RileyOsborne/laravel_dashboard/README.md

 # Laravel Dashboard

-## Instructions For Setting Up With Laravel Sail in a Docker Container on WSL2
+## Instructions for setting up With Laravel Sail in a Docker Container on WSL2

 1. Clone repo
 2. Run `npm install`